wvanheemstra/tacit/Creating NodeJS Modules.md

 Password: ********
 Email: (this IS public) willem@vanheemstrasystems.com

-We will store the modules for tacit within the its own repository on github, as follows:
+We will store the modules for tacit within its own repository on github, as follows:

 tacit-helloworld